aerinng/collab/README.md

 2) Authorisation: Only registered users in Collab's database will be able to login successfully
 3) Permission: Permission must be granted by the user before Collab is able to access user's camera roll or send notification to users
 4) Tokenisation: Usage of tokens for login and notifications unique per user device
+5) Encryption: Personal information and data are encoded so that users' privacy are secured

 ## Challenges Encountered
 1) We tried to contact stores to obtain their APIs for easy retrieval of promotions data, but there was no response received.
 Hence, we will store the data in our database and fetch the data from there.